mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 sidebar_label: Ingestion Storer
 ---

-In this page it will be described how to configure the Ingestion Storer service, which is the one responsible for consuming messages from a messages streaming platform, in particular Apache Kafka, and storing them into a Cloud Storage Bucket.
+This page describes how to configure the Ingestion Storer service which is responsible for consuming messages from a message streaming platform and storing them into a Cloud Storage Bucket.

 ## Overview

-Ingestion Storer service reads from the streaming platform the ingestion messages through the poll action, which returns all the available messages from subscribed _ingestion_ topics.
-Then those messages are grouped by their topic name and partition to be written on the bucket.
-In this manner each stored file contains only messages coming from a single partition, so that multiple service replicas do not interfere with each other.
+Ingestion Storer service reads the ingestion messages from the chosen message streaming platform.
+Then those messages are grouped by topic name and partition so they can later be saved in the bucket.
+This way each stored file contains only messages coming from a single partition, so that multiple service replicas do not interfere with each other.
 Moreover, this saving logic simplifies potential messages reorganization.

-Each time a file is written to the bucket, a corresponding output event is emitted on a dedicated topic to notify a write operation has been completed successfully.
-Optionally, it re-emits ingested messages onto _post-ingestion_ topics.
+Each time a file is written in the bucket a corresponding output event is emitted on a dedicated topic to notify a write operation has been completed successfully.
+Optionally, it re-emits ingested messages into _post-ingestion_ topics.

-Considering Ingestion Storer service functionalities, it can be introduced within an event-driven architecture in different manners, such as:
+Considering Ingestion Storer service functionalities, it can be introduced within an event-driven architecture in different ways, such as:

 - **sequentially** to other services, to store messages on a bucket so that downstream components can proceed reading ingestion messages only when those records are effectively written to the bucket